Dozens of medical professionals arrested in opioid crackdown in Houston

 Scott said that the clinics and pharmacies were already under the microscope because the number of opioids they delivered raised red flags, but the Moten case tied everything together.

-Now, law enforcement has a message for any other medical personnel's thinking about making extra cash illegally.
+Now, law enforcement has a message for any other medical personnel thinking about making extra cash illegally.

 "If you behave like a drug dealer, we're going to find you and treat you like a drug dealer," assistant attorney general Brian Benczkowski said.

-Federal authorities have also announced a new health care fraud task force expanding to Rio Grande Valley to help stop the opioid networks.
+Federal authorities have also announced a new health care fraud task force expanding to the Rio Grande Valley to help stop the opioid networks.

 Follow Steven Romo on Facebook and Twitter.